-SenzaGen has signed a strategic contract with a major international pharmaceutical company.
+In line with its strategy, SenzaGen has signed a strategic contract with a major international pharmaceutical company.
+The agreement opens up a whole new market for GARD, which previously has been used primarily for testing in the cosmetics industry.
 This means that SenzaGen’s test GARD will be used for the testing of drug candidates in early development.
-The agreement opens up a whole new market for GARD, which previously has been used primarily for testing in the cosmetics industry.

-“Since the start, collaborations with pharmaceutical companies has been a major objective for SenzaGen.
-We see great potential in this market and we are looking forward to learning more about the industry, with an ambition to be able to develop and offer GARD to even more customers in the pharmaceutical industry”, says Anki Malmborg Hager, CEO SenzaGen
+-Since the start, collaborations with pharmaceutical companies have been a major objective for SenzaGen.
+We see great potential in this market and we are looking forward to learning more about the industry, with ambition to develop and offer GARD to even more customers in the pharmaceutical industry, says Anki Malmborg Hager, CEO SenzaGen

 For more information:

 Phone: +46 768 284822